gayathri-venu/BookThieves/README.md

 # BookThieves

-Social networking site for book exchange and reviewing.
+ Web app for book exchange and reviewing.

 # Installation